 However, there’s a high chance that you won’t likely be hearing a piece of exercise advice from your doctor.

-A study published in Women and Birth journal found that just one in two expectant had been given this recommendation by their healthcare practitioners, who the researchers said were “uniquely positioned” to give the help to the patients.
+A study published in Women and Birth Journal found that just one in two expectant had been given this recommendation by their healthcare practitioners, who the researchers said were “uniquely positioned” to provide help to the patients.

-That’s not all, more than half of the participants in the Australian survey admitted they had to bring up the issue to their doctors.
-Researchers pointed out that past studies have shown that workouts have short and long-term advantages for, not just the pregnant, but also their babies.
+That’s not all; more than half of the participants in the Australian survey admitted they had to bring up the issue to their doctors.
+Researchers pointed out that past studies have shown that workouts have short and long-term advantages for not just the pregnant women, but also their babies.

 Unsure of the Advice